SasaKuruppuarachchi/agipix/GITHUB_PAGES_README.md

 ## Assets

-- Images: `_assets/images/`
+- Images: `assets/images/`
-- The site uses images directly from the repository's `_assets` directory
+- The site uses images directly from the repository's `assets` directory
-- Image paths in the site: `/_assets/images/filename.ext`
+- Image paths in the site: `/assets/images/filename.ext`

 ## Configuration